-Based on the aggregate market value of our common stock held by non-affiliates as of June 30, 2024, we believe we will become a "large accelerated filer" and no longer qualify as a smaller reporting company as of December 31, 2024.
-Because we believe our non-accelerated filer status will expire on December 31, 2024, we may be required, pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002, to include in our Annual Report on Form 10-K for the year ending December 31, 2024 an attestation report as to the effectiveness of our internal control over financial reporting that is issued by our independent registered public accounting firm.
-In addition, beginning with our Quarterly Report on Form 10-Q for the quarter ending March 31, 2024, we expect to no longer be permitted to take advantage of the reduced reporting requirements applicable to smaller reporting companies.
+Based on the aggregate market value of our common stock held by non-affiliates as of June 30, 2024, we believe we will remain a smaller reporting company, but will become an "accelerated filer" as of December 31, 2024.
+Because we believe our non-accelerated filer status will expire on December 31, 2024, we will be required, pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002, to include in our Annual Report on Form 10-K for the year ending December 31, 2024 an attestation report as to the effectiveness of our internal control over financial reporting that is issued by our independent registered public accounting firm.
+However, we expect to continue to take advantage of the reduced reporting requirements applicable to smaller reporting companies.